-- A comparison of test scores for looked after children as a discrete group, compared with the attainment and progress of other pupils. - Formal examination data as a discrete group. - The attendance of pupils as a discrete group, compared with other pupils. - The level of fixed term/permanent exclusions. - Pupil destinations. - Good News stories and celebrations of achievement. - The named governor should be satisfied that the school's policies and procedure ensure that looked-after and previously looked after pupils have equal access to: - The national curriculum (if appropriate) - Public examinations (if appropriate). - Careers guidance. - Additional educational support. - Extra-curricular activities. - Work experience if appropriate. - The named governor should be aware of how attachment and trauma can affect a child/young person and consider this to allow challenge to the behaviour policy when considering Fixed term and Permanent exclusions for CLA and PCLA.
+- A comparison of test scores for looked after children as a discrete group, compared with the attainment and progress of other pupils. - Formal examination data as a discrete group. - The attendance of pupils as a discrete group, compared with other pupils. - The level of suspensions/permanent exclusions. - Pupil destinations. - Good News stories and celebrations of achievement. - The named governor should be satisfied that the school's policies and procedure ensure that CIC and PCIC have equal access to: - The national curriculum (if appropriate) - Public examinations (if appropriate). - Careers guidance. - Additional educational support. - Extra-curricular activities. - Work experience if appropriate. - The named governor should be aware of how attachment and trauma can affect a child/young person and consider this to allow challenge to the behaviour policy when considering Suspensions and Permanent exclusions for CIC and PCIC.

-e) Responsibility for Looked After Children in School
+e) Responsibility for Children in Care in School

 It is important that all teaching staff who are in contact with the child or young person are aware that he/she is being looked after by the Local Authority.
-The responsibility for the transfer of this information should be that of the Head Teacher and/or the Designated Teacher for Children Looked After.
+The responsibility for the transfer of this information should be that of the Head Teacher and/or the Designated Teacher for Children in Care.
 In addition to this it is important to be mindful of the views of the child/young person and only share relevant information in respect of their views.